nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### <span style="color:#c93640"><code>list</code>: List all clients</span>

 **Purpose**: Shows a list of all clients in ClientBook.
-You may use optional identifiers in conjunction with the minus (-) symbol to select which client details you want to see, so that you can have a clutter free view of your client contacts.
+You may use optional identifiers in conjunction with the `-` symbol to select which client details you want to see, so that you can have a clutter-free view of your client contacts.

 **Format**: `list [-p] [-e] [-a] [-i] [-m]`

+* A client's name and tags will be shown regardless of the identifiers that you specify.

 **Examples**:
 *  `list` without any specified identifiers shows a list of all clients and all their information.
+    * `list`

     ![list](images/list.png)
 <br><br>
 *  One or more identifiers can be used to make `list` only show the specified information.
-The following command shows a list of all clients and their phone number and insurance policy number.
-A client's name and tags will be shown regardless of the identifiers that you specify.
+The following command shows a list of all clients and their phone number and insurance policy information.

-    `list -p -i`
+    * `list -p -i`

     ![list phone](images/list-phone-policy-annotate.png)